Scores hurt in violent rally dispersal

-SCORES were injured when policemen threw teargas and rammed into a group protesting the continued presence of American troops in the Philippines in front of the US embassy building in Manila Wednesday.
+SCORES were injured when policemen threw teargas and rammed into a group protesting the continued presence of American troops in the Philippines in front of the US Embassy in Manila Wednesday.

 A police car rammed into the group several times.
 At least three persons were injured when they were run over by the vehicle.

-Bagong Alyansang Makabayan (Bayan) secretary general took to social media to condemn the violent dispersal.
+Bagong Alyansang Makabayan (Bayan) secretary general Renato Reyes took to social media to condemn the violent dispersal.

 “The violent dispersal at the US embassy happened as the rally ended and groups prepared to leave.
 There was no justification for it.
 Even as the president avowed an independent foreign policy, PH police forces still act as running dogs of the US,” Reyes said.